This post contains affiliate links for your convenience. View our full disclosure policy here.

 Subitizing skills will be used more and more when simple addition up to 10 is taught.
 Exposing preschoolers and then kindergarteners to beginning counting skills with 10 frames will set them up for success with addition.

-Ready to have some fun matching up ornament ten frames?
-Grab your copy of the ten frame number match by clicking the large, yellow button below!
+Ready to have some seasonal fun with 10 frames?
+Grab your free copy of the ten frame number match by clicking the large, yellow download button at the end of the post!